In Spring 2021, we released the much anticipated CSV Overlay capabilities.

 1 | Upload CSV Overlay load file to File Room

-- Navigate to the File Room: In Review databases, via DATA File Room.
-In Prep via MORE Data File Room.
+- Navigate to the File Room: In Discovery databases, via DATA File Room.
+In Litigation via MORE Data File Room.

 - Upload your CSV Overlay load file(s) to the File Room via one of the four following options: